MattMS/my-thoughts/on/describing_projects/README.md

 ## Use stories to describe features

-Features of an application can be described as stories.
+Features of an application can be described as stories:

 > As a group manager,
 > I want to add a user to my group,